 About the scone recipe

 This recipe for scones comes to us from my friend, Debbie Thorpe, from Cornwall.
 She shared her tasty recipe with me for the Great Britain chapter of my new Taste Of The Place cookbook.
 If you want to learn more about the cookbook, head over to Tasteoftheplace.com/buythecookbook.

 These are not the heavy, triangular, sugar-bomb bricks that most people in the US think of when ordering a scone at their local coffee shop.
 No, these are light and fluffy, with just a touch of sweetness.
-They’re somewhat similar in look and texture to a southern style biscuit, and are perfect for slathering with clotted cream and jam.
+They’re somewhat similar in look and texture to a southern-style biscuit and are perfect for slathering with clotted cream and jam.

 Plan to make your scones just before serving.
-Scones are divine hot out of the oven, and will keep well for several hours – but not much longer.
-Second day scones are OK, but nothing like the delicious treats they are when first made.
+Scones are divine hot out of the oven and will keep well for several hours – but not much longer.
+Second-day scones are OK, but nothing like the delicious treats they are when first made.

 Debbie, the recipe contributor, suggests that you can mix this recipe up by adding a handful of golden raisins, dried berries, or cranberries.
 Or for a savory scone, replace the sugar with 1 1/2 to 2 ounces of grated cheese.